modernish/modernish/share/doc/modernish/WRITEUP.md

     startswith:   test if string 1 starts with string 2
     endswith:     test if string 1 ends with string 2
-    match:        test if string matches a glob pattern match -E:     test if string matches an extended regex
+    match:        test if string matches a glob pattern
+    ematch:       test if string matches an extended regex

 ### File tests ###
     exists:       test if file exists